scgenomics/introScRNAseqDataAnalysis.github.io/docs/self-assess/R-selfassess.md

 This hands-on course makes intensive use of the R programming language.
 If you are not sure if your R is good enough, please try and do the following exercise.
-If it takes you much more than around 15 minutes, you should seriously consider doing an R course before participating.
+If it takes you more than around 15 minutes (please time yourself!), you should do an R course before participating, otherwise you're wasting your and our time, while taking up someone else's place.
 See below for pointers to courses.

 ## Installing RStudio